JRC-COMBINE/FORESEE/README.md

 uniFied translatiOnal dRug rESponsE prEdiction platform FORESEE is a versatile open source software, implemented as R-package, that is designed to act as a scaffold in developing and benchmarking such computational drug response models.
 FORESEE not only introduces a uniform data format for public cell line and patient data sets, but also establishes a standardized environment for drug response prediction pipelines, incorporating state of the art preprocessing methods, model training algorithms and different validation techniques.
 A modular implementation of the different elements of the modeling pipeline facilitates a straightforward development of different combinatorial models, which can be used to re-evaluate and improve already existing modeling pipelines, as well as to develop and benchmark new ones.

-We recommended to install <a href="https://github.com/JRC-COMBINE/FORESEEData">FORESEEData</a> package alongside this package.

 #### Table of Contents
 **[Installation Instructions](#installation-instructions)**<br>
 **[Usage Instructions](#usage-instructions)**<br>